codeforequity-at/botium-connector-websocket/Readme.md

 If not given, this is automatically set to _true_ if the _WEBSOCKET\_REQUEST\_BODY\_TEMPLATE_ capabilitiy is given

 ### WEBSOCKET_REQUEST_BODY_TEMPLATE
-[Mustache template](https://mustache.github.io/) for conversating the Botium internal message structure to the Websocket payload as required for your communication protocol.
+[Mustache template](https://mustache.github.io/) for converting the Botium internal message structure to the Websocket payload as required for your communication protocol.

 The Mustache view contains the Botium internal message structure in the _msg_ field, see [Botium Wiki](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/38502401/Howto+develop+your+own+Botium+connector#The-outgoing-message).
 Example: